 The Company's accounting policy is to classify interest and penalties related to income tax matters as part of income tax expense.
-The accrued amounts for interest and penalties are \$2.1 million as of December 31, 2016, and \$1.7 million as of December 31, 2015, and \$1.0 million as of December 31, 2014.
+The accrued amounts for interest and penalties are \$3.1 million as of December 31, 2017, and \$2.1 million as of December 31, 2016, and \$1.7 million as of December 31, 2015.

-All \$20.0 million of unrecognized tax benefits (including interest and penalty) would affect the effective tax rate if recognized.
+Of the \$24.1 million of gross unrecognized uncertain tax benefits (including interest and penalty), \$22.3 million, if recognized, would impact the effective tax rate.

 The Company and its subsidiaries file income tax returns in the U.S. and in various, state and local and foreign jurisdictions.
 The statute of limitations related to the consolidated U.S. federal income tax return is closed for all tax years up to and including 2012.
+The 2013 federal tax year remains open up to the amount of the refund claim requested on an amended tax return until such refund is remitted to the Company.
+The 2013 and 2014 federal tax returns are currently under IRS audit.
 The expiration of the statute of limitations related to the various state and foreign income tax returns that the Company and subsidiaries file varies by jurisdiction.

-12. RETIREMENT PLANS
+13. RETIREMENT PLANS

-The Company has a noncontributory defined benefit pension plan for eligible employees of its GTT and Innovative subsidiaries who meet certain age and employment criteria.
-The Company also has a noncontributory defined medical, dental, vision, and life benefit plan for eligible employees of its Innovative subsidiary who meet certain age and employment criteria.
-The Company acquired the Innovative plans as a result of the July 2016 Innovative Acquisition.
-Company contributions to fund the pension plans are intended to provide not only for benefits attributed for service to date but also for those expected to be earned in the future.
-The Company's funding policy is to contribute to the plan such amounts as are actuarially determined to meet funding requirements.
-The benefits are based on the participants' average salary or hourly wages during the last three years of employment and credited service years.
+The Company has a noncontributory defined benefit pension plan for eligible employees of its GT&T and Viya subsidiaries who meet certain age and employment criteria.
+The Company also has a noncontributory defined medical, dental, vision, and life benefit plan for eligible employees of its Viya subsidiary who meet certain age and employment criteria.
+The Company acquired the Viya plans as a result of the July 2016 Viya Acquisition.
+The Company reviews the funded status of its pension plans and makes contributions based on that analysis.
+The benefits are based on the participants' compensation during their employment and the credited service years earned by participants.
 The Company funds the other postretirement benefit plans as benefits are paid.

-The weighted-average rates assumed in the actuarial calculations for the pension and other postretirement benefit plans are as follows as of December 31, 2016, 2015 and 2014:
+The weighted-average rates assumed in the actuarial calculations for the pension and other postretirement benefit plans are as follows as of December 31, 2017, 2016 and 2015:

-2016 2015 2014 Discount Rate - Pension Benefit 4.3 % 5.8 % 5.8 % Discount Rate - Postretirement Benefit 3.9 % N/A N/A Annual salary increase 6.5 % 6.5 % 6.5 % Expected long-term return on plan assets 6.3 % 6.5 % 7.0 %
+2017 2016 2015 Discount Rate - Pension Benefit 4.6 % 4.3 % 5.8 % Discount Rate - Postretirement Benefit 4.3 % 3.9 % N/A Annual salary increase 6.5 % 6.5 % 6.5 % Expected long-term return on plan assets 6.1 % 6.3 % 6.5 %